chrisnoonan98675/site/xl-deploy/concept/websphere-mq-plugin.markdown

 - plugin
 ---

-The XL Deploy IBM WebSphere MQ (WMQ) plugin adds the capability to manage MQ resources on WebSphere MQ environment.
-It works out of the box for deploying/undeploying local queues and alias queues on a queue manager and can easily be extended to support management of other possible resources on a WebSphere MQ environment.
+The XL Deploy IBM WebSphere MQ (WMQ) plugin allows you to manage resources on a WebSphere MQ environment.
+The plugin can deploy and undeploy local queues and alias queues on a queue manager, and can be extended to support management of other resources in a WebSphere MQ environment.

 For information about the configuration items (CIs) that the plugin provides, refer to the [IBM WebSphere MQ Plugin Reference](/xl-deploy/latest/wmqPluginManual.html).